Scottish Recovery Network promotes and supports mental health recovery. We were established in 2004. Our vision is:

 Louise Christie, Director

 I am responsible for developing the strategic and national relationships needed to ensure the learning from our work is shared effectively and influences policy and practice.
-Before joining Scottish Recovery Network, I managed a social enterprise.
+Before joining the team, I managed a social enterprise.
 In addition to policy, development, and consulting roles in regeneration, social enterprise, and community development, I have also worked in grant-making.
 I am passionate about the power of lived experience and the capacity of people to work together to bring about positive change.
 Email Louise

 Jane Hutton, Administrator

 As a full-time Administrator, I support the implementation of Scottish Recovery Network programmes and organisation-wide administration and events.
-Before joining the organisation, I worked for several years in the public transport industry in a secretarial / administrative capacity.
+I worked as a secretary / administrator in the public transport industry before joining Scottish Recovery Network.
 Email Jane